Vince Zampella: Respawn Entertainment and EA

-Months after the successful release of Modern Warfare 2, Zampella and Jason West were fired by Activision and denied the "$36 million in bonuses and royalties they’d been expecting".
-The pair sued Activision for wrongful termination that week and founded Respawn Entertainment the next month.
-During the years-long Activision suit, Zampella and West went on to demand $1 billion in damages from Activision, up from an initial $36 million.
-Other former IW employees also joined the suit.
-Activision eventually paid the other ex-IW employees $42 million, and paid West and Zampella "a settlement thought to be in the tens of millions of dollars".
+Months after the successful release of Modern Warfare 2, Zampella and Jason West were fired by Activision and denied "$36 million in bonuses and royalties they'd been expecting".
+The pair sued Activision for wrongful termination that week and founded Respawn Entertainment a month later.
+During the years-long Activision suit, Zampella and West demanded $1 billion in damages from Activision, up from the initial $36 million.
+Other former Infinity Ward employees joined the suit.
+In May 2012, Activision paid the other ex-employees $42 million in a non-settlement, mid-trial payment, and later in June that year eventually settled with Zampella and West for an undisclosed amount.

 After founding Respawn in April 2010, West and Zampella signed with Electronic Arts for the release of their next game.
 West left Respawn in March 2013.
-The studio released two Titanfall games, then was acquired by EA in November 2017.
-Under EA, the studio has released Apex Legends, Star Wars Jedi: Fallen Order and Star Wars Jedi: Survivor.
+The studio released two Titanfall games and then was acquired by EA in November 2017.
 In January 2020, EA announced that Zampella would lead the Los Angeles branch of DICE.
-In 2021, EA put Zampella in charge of the Battlefield franchise following the "challenging" launch of Battlefield 2042 and the departure of Oskar Gabrielson, general manager of DICE.
-DICE LA was renamed as Ripple Effect Studios in July 2021.
+In 2021, EA put Zampella in charge of the Battlefield franchise after the "challenging" launch of Battlefield 2042 and the departure of Oskar Gabrielson, general manager of DICE.
+DICE LA was renamed Ripple Effect Studios in July 2021.
+Under EA, Respawn released Apex Legends, Star Wars Jedi: Fallen Order (both 2019), and Star Wars Jedi: Survivor (2023), while Ripple Effect Studios released Battlefield 6 (2025).

 Personal life

-In a 2001 interview, Zampella described himself as having "always been an avid computer user and gamer".
-He was a casual Counter-Strike player at the time.

-According to TMZ, Zampella's wife Brigitte filed for divorce in 2015.
-They are reported as having 3 children together at the time.
+In a 2001 interview, Zampella said that he had "always been an avid computer user and gamer".
+At the time he was a casual Counter-Strike player.
+According to TMZ, Zampella's wife Brigitte filed for divorce in 2015, and they had three children.
+In late 2025 Zampella was in the early stages of creating an exotic car dealership, production company and studio space in partnership with Emelia Hartford.